achou11/spongemocker/README.md

 ## Context

-This site is based on the rather popular [Mocking Spongebob meme](https://knowyourmeme.com/memes/mocking-spongebob).
+This site is based on the rather popular [Mocking SpongeBob meme](https://knowyourmeme.com/memes/mocking-spongebob).
 I suggest you familiarize yourself with it because it's hilarious and incredibly applicable in all kinds of situations.

 ## Why